davekinkead/thesis/paper.coffee.md

       votes.winner = belief for belief, num of votes when num is max votes

-Each simulation consists of 1000 trials meaning that the voting outcomes of 1000 different partition combinations are measured from the fixed initially conditions.
-The voting outcomes form a probability density function that shows the frequency that different partitions of a space with fixed characteristics generate different voting results.
-With these results in hand, an assessment of how different ways of partitioning a space of specified initial conditions influences outcomes of democratic processes can be made.

-Democratic processes can be simulated in a variety of ways.
-This analysis concentrates on instrumentalist accounts of democratic authority - those who justify democracy on the grounds that it creates good outcomes.
-These accounts can be largely categorised as either epistemic - democracy tends to find the right answers; consequentialist - democracy brings about good outcomes; or transformative - democracy improves the character of the participants.
+## Simulating Democracy

+The relationship between democratic authority and democratic inclusion will be explored by running a Monte Carlo [^monte] simulation of the model for various agent profiles and clusterings.
+At the beginning of each simulation, a space is created with a fixed agent belief profile and clustering factor.
+During each run, the space is partitioned into the desired number of polities which then vote and the results are logged.
+The partion-vote-measure loop is repeated 1000 times resulting in a probability density function for the the result of each belief-cluster-partion tuple.

+[^monte]: Monte Carlo simulations are stochastic computational algorithms that rely on statistical sampling from repeated simulation trials [see @fishman1996].
+The results in this paper were aggregated from each simulation run 1000 times.

+> Extract generic sim code here

 ## Epistemic Democracy

 One of the most common justifications for democratic authority is epistemic - that democracy, or at least democratic procedures, have instrumental value as truth tracking processes.
 Epistemic accounts can be relatively simple like Condorcet's Jury Theorem [see @list2001], or more nuanced such as Epistemic Proceduralism [@estlund2009].
 And while they all differ in many ways, they all rely on the claim that democratic procedures, on average, are better at determining an independently correct result than competing procedures.

-The notion of epistemic virtue can therefore be defined as the degree to which a decision making process increases the likelihood of it selecting an independently correct answer relative to a random choice.
-According to this accounts, a coin toss has no epistemic virtue, while the majority choice of a large group of voters each with a greater than 50% chance of being correct has a high degree of epistemic virtue (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).
+The criterion that the quality of outcomes are assessed against could be described as epistemic virtue - the difference between the likelihood of a collective process and a random individual selecting the correct answer.
+If the likelihood of a majority decision of 1000 votes being correct was 99% and the likelihood of a randomly selected voter being correct was 51%, then the epistemic virtue of the process is the difference between the two - 48% - whereas a coin toss has no epistemic virtue. (see @estlund1997 for a deeper discussion of the mathematics behind Condorcet's Theorem).

 In the simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given some specified initial conditions in the space.
 During each trial, the number of polities that voted correctly will be measured and the impact of differing partitions assessed.